Conquest of New Netherland: Surrender of New Amsterdam

-In March 1664, Charles granted American territory between the Delaware and Connecticut rivers to James.
+In March 1664, Charles granted American territory between the Delaware and Connecticut rivers to his brother James, Duke of York.
 On May 25, 1664 Colonel Richard Nicolls set out from Portsmouth with four warships led by the HMS Guinea, and about three hundred soldiers.
 They arrived at Gravesend Bay on Long Island on August 27 and enlisted the support of militias from the English towns there as they moved west to Breuckelen.

 Having arrived at Fort Amsterdam on Manhattan Island, Nicolls sent director-general Peter Stuyvesant a letter offering lenient terms of surrender.
 James authorized generous terms because he preferred the profits of an intact colony to the spoils of a ruined one.
 Despite Fort Amsterdam's limited supply of gunpowder, Stuyvesant was inclined to resist.
 On September 4, the English ships began to maneuver closer to the fort.
 Stuyvesant was confronted by ninety-three burghers and his own son, and conceded.

 A group of prominent merchants then met at Stuyvesant Farm with Nicolls' officers to draft Articles of Capitulation.
 The Dutch colonists were guaranteed in the possession of their property rights, their laws of inheritance, and the enjoyment of religious freedom.
 Article 2 specified that all "publick houses" would remain open.
 The Articles were signed on September 6, 1664 onboard ship by Johannes de Decker, Stuyvesant's lawyer and chief negotiator.
 The following day being Sunday the transfer did not take place until September 8 when the Dutch forces marched down Beaver Street and embarked on board the Gideon bound for Holland, and Nicolls assumed the position of deputy-governor.